Cindysu123/ece445_notebook/notebook.md

 ## <a id="2024-04-10"></a>2024-04-10 Fixing the Time Code on ESP32

-Identified issues with the initial time library and switched to a more reliable time management library.
+Identified issues with the initial time library in arduino IDE and switched to a more reliable time management library.

 **Figure 6: Corrected Time Code**